thkwag/thymelab-vscode/README.md

 - 📊 **JSON Data**: Test templates with JSON test data
 - 🎨 **Static Resources**: Serve CSS, JS, images, and more
 - 📁 **Layout System**: Support for Thymeleaf layout system
+- 🔍 **Variable Intellisense**: Auto-completion for Thymeleaf variables from JSON data
+- 🛠️ **Resource Management**: Create, rename, delete files and folders directly in ThymeLab panel
+- 🔄 **Auto Updates**: Automatic processor updates with notifications
+- 🔗 **Fragment Navigation**: Control-click on fragments to jump to their definitions

 ## 🚀 Getting Started